 This need for a safe haven for art that is often excluded or looked down upon led them to create the Leslie/Lohman Gay Art Foundation, Inc., in 1987, a non-profit organization, exempt from taxation under section 501(c)3 of the IRS code.
 A complete copy of the Foundation's 990 tax return can be found at Guidestar.org.
 Since then, the organization has grown from a small "underground" gallery on Prince Street, to its present spacious location at 26 Wooster Street.

 In May 2011, in recognition of the Foundation's work on collecting and exhibiting LGBTQ work, the New York State Board of Regents awarded a provisional charter of official museum status making it the first and only gay art museum in the world.
+In December 2015, the New York State Board of Regents, at our request, merged the Museum and the Foundation entities for all purposes and we now operate solely under the name Leslie-Lohman Museum of Gay and Lesbian Art, a charitable entity exempt from taxation under section 501(c)3 of the IRS code.

 As with all non-profits organizations exempt from taxation, neither the Foundation nor the Museum can intervene in any political campaign on behalf of or in opposition to any candidate for public office.
 See the Foundation's Policy on Political Activities.